Updated on: Feb 24, 2024

 1. Freshness Checks

 To find out if your roses are fresh when you are buying them, you can do this simple trick: squeeze very gently at the top of the stem where it meets the rose petals.
-If the roses are fresh it will feel firm.
+If the roses are fresh they will feel firm.
 It’s old if it feels soft and squishy.

 2. Begin with Quality Flowers